pnonell/speech-digital-processing/README.md

 # Speech digital processing

-This project consisted in applying audio processing technics to model and modify speech audio.
+This project consisted in applying audio processing techniques to model and modify speech audio.

 The project has two parts which both use a pre-recorded speech audio (audio_original.wav):